aleksey925/py-gopac/README.md

 - python
 - pdm (optional)
-- golang (The path to the executable file `go` should be in the PATH environment variable.
+- golang >= 1.20 (The path to the executable file `go` should be in the PATH environment variable.
   If the `go version` command is executed without errors, then everything is correctly configured.)
 - access to the internet

-Build with dpm:
+Build dist with pdm:

 ```
-make build-whl
+make build-dist-by-pdm
 ```

-Build with pip:
+Build dist using standard tools:

 ```
-make pip-build-whl
+make build-dist
 ```